top of page

 March 9-16 and April 13 -20.

-Family Camp: 7-nights, lodge-based, ½ day of pinhole photography, and ½ day of outdoor recreation and naturalist activities.
+Family Camp: 7-nights, lakeside-lodge based in the Texas Hill Country (near Austin, TX), ½ day of pinhole photography, and ½ day of outdoor recreation and naturalist activities.
 Meals and overnights are included, $1795 per-person.

 Summer Break Sessions